 Angling at Loughbrickland Lake

 Loughbrickland Lake, along the main Belfast to Dublin Road, is stocked with three thousand takeable brown and rainbow trout.
 The shore is mostly firm and safe for wading but the north and south tips should be avoided.
-A surfaced path is provided along the west shore.
+There is a surfaced path along the west shore.

 |Season||1 March to 31 October|